byuccl/f4pga-classroom/Setup_And_Tutorials/UpdateRepositories.md

 # Updating Your Repos
-When you created your repository in the first place you copied content from https://github.com/byuccl/f4pga-class-testing.
+When you created your repository in the first place you cloned content from https://github.com/byuccl/f4pga-class-testing.
 From time to time the content may get changed to provide you new information, or to update the workarounds page.
 This page tells you how to do this.
 NOTE: you only need to do this when instructed to do so.

 ## Updating Your Own Repository